akhauriyash/XNOR-Intel-ISA/README.md

   This is a work in progress.
 There might be some mistakes here.
   Do let me know if you find any logical errors in the code.

+  Run the binarize.c code.
+In the preliminary round, the results are as such:
+  (matrix size: 8192)
+`Number of OpenMP threads:  64`
+`Binarization A - Completed in: 0.0059493 seconds` `Binarization B - Completed in: 0.0994816 seconds`

+As matrices are cached in row major format and we access B column wise, it is no surprise that the binarization of B is so slow.
+It might be a better idea to first transpose the B matrix, and then do the binarization process for more cache hits.
+This is a very basic optimization technique.
+The binarization algorithm has a lot of scope for parallelization.

 ## To run:
    Execute this as
  	`gcc experiments.c -fopenmp -lm` in the terminal.

 ##  TO DO:
   - [ ] Upload codes